 Jacob Rogers purchased the land for both houses, the 26.8 foot wide lot for 231 Commonwealth on March 13, 1884, from the Commonwealth of Massachusetts, and the 27 foot wide lot for 233 Commonwealth on January 18, 1886, from Frederick Sears Grand d’Hauteville.
 William Rogers acquired the land for 233 Commonwealth from his brother after the house had been built.

-By 1886, Jacob Rogers and his wife, Elizabeth Putnam (Peabody) Rogers, had made 231 Commonwealth their home, probably moving there during or soon after the 1885-1886 winter season.
+By the 1886-1887 winter season, Jacob Rogers and his wife, Elizabeth Putnam (Peabody) Rogers, had made 231 Commonwealth their home.
 They previously had lived at 89 Marlborough.
 They also maintained a home, Oak Hill, in Peabody.

 Jacob Rogers was the Boston agent of the banking firm of J. S. Morgan & Co. of London, owned by Junius S. Morgan (the New York office of which was overseen by his son, J. Pierpont Morgan and later would become J. P. Morgan & Co.).
 In the 1870s, Jacob Rogers had been a resident partner in J. S. Morgan & Co. in London, and before that was a partner in Joseph B. Glover & Co., merchandise brokers in the East India trade.
 Elizabeth Rogers was a founder and president of Brooke House, a model boarding house for working girls, at 79 Chandler Street.

 Jacob Rogers died in January of 1900.

 By the 1900-1901 winter season, Elizabeth Rogers was joined at 231 Commonwealth by her brother, Joseph Peabody, who previously had lived at the Hotel Victoria at 273 Dartmouth when not traveling in Europe.
 A retired merchant and noted yachtsman, he was living apart from his wife, Anna Perkins (Pingree) Peabody, who lived at 47 Commonwealth.
 Joseph Peabody lived with his sister until his death in April of 1905.

 On January 19, 1922, 231 Commonwealth was purchased from Jacob and Elizabeth Rogers’s estates by real estate dealer William J. Stober.